morintd/lite-pathfindings/README.md

 ### Features
 ##### Algorithms
-Implementeds algorithms are the following (With others soon !) :
+Implementeds algorithms are the following (with others coming soon !) :
   - Djikstra
   - Floyd-Warshall